DevNaNuvem/KeeNotesDX/ReadMe.md

   along with KeeNotes DX.
 If not, see <http://www.gnu.org/licenses/>.

   *This project is a fork of [KeePassDX](https://github.com/Kunzisoft/KeePassDX) by Kunzisoft.*

   Which is a fork of:
   *This project is a fork of [KeepassDroid](https://github.com/bpellin/keepassdroid) by bpellin.*

+  #OpenSourceRules